mlinmg/ComfyUI-LaMA-Preprocessor/README.md

 This preprocessor finally enable users to generate coherent inpaint and outpaint **prompt-free**

-The best results are given on landscapes, good results can still be achieved in drawings by lowering the controlnet end percentuage to 0.7-0.8
+The best results are given on landscapes, good results can still be achieved in drawings by lowering the controlnet end percentage to 0.7-0.8

 ## Installation